 Operators

 In C, operators are symbols that perform operations on variables and values.
 They enable you to manipulate data and variables in various ways.
 C supports a rich set of operators, which can be classified into several categories.
-Below is a Table 2.1 summarizing the different types of operators in C, along with their examples:
+Table 2.1 summarizes the different types of operators in C, along with their examples:

-Table 2.1: Different Types of Operators in C.